BitManipulators/CMPE297/README.md

 Check running pods
 ```
 kubectl get pods
-# Should show 2/2 running for both frontend and backend
+# Should show 2/2 running for frontend and 1/1 for backend
 ```